SublimeText/LaTeXTools/README.markdown

 Recent versions of MikTeX add themselves to your path automatically, but in case the build system does not work, that's the first thing to check.
 TeXlive can also add itself to your path.

 Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open the file and scroll down to the  section titled "Platform settings."
-Look at the block for your OS, namely `"osx"`.
+Look at the block for your OS, namely `"windows"`.
 Within that block, verify that the `"texpath"` setting is correct.
 Then, scroll down to the section called "Build engine Settings", in the block called `"builder_settings"`, subblock `"windows"`: set the `"distro"` option to either `"miktex"` or `"texlive"`, as needed.

 TeXlive has one main advantage over MikTeX: it supports file names and paths with spaces.
 Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details.